kyma-project/kyma/docs/serverless/05-01-serverless-envs.md

 type: Configuration
 ---

+Configuration of environment variables depends on Function's runtime.

+## NodeJS runtime

 To configure the Function with the Node.js runtime, override the default values of these environment variables:

 | Environment variable | Description                                                               | Type   | Default value |